oleiade/etcaetera/README.rst

 Adapters
 --------

-Adapters are interfaces to configuration sources.
-They load settings from their custom source type, and expose them as a normalized dict to *Config* objects.
+Adapters are the interfaces with configuration sources.
+They load settings from their custom source type, and they expose them as a normalized dict to *Config* objects.

 Right now, etcaetera provides the following adapters:
     * *Defaults*: sets some default settings